-- (1) The Authority may amend an individual licence after consultation with the licensee- - (a) to make the terms and conditions of the individual licence consistent with the terms and conditions being imposed generally in respect of all individual licences of the same type; - (b) for the purpose of ensuring fair competition between licencees; - (c) to the extent requested by the licensee provided it will not militate against orderly frequency management and will not prejudice the interests of other licensees; - (d) to the extent necessitated by technological change or in the interest of ordely frequency management; - (e) in accordance with a decision made by the Authority in terms of section 17E of the ICASA Act following a finding and recommendation by the Complaints and Compliance Committee;

-- (f) where the Authority is satisfied that the amendment is necessary to ensure the achievement of the objectives of this Act; - (g) if the amendment relates to universal access or universal service and is necessary, in the opinion of the Authority, as a result of- - (i) changed circumstances in the market; or - (ii) lack of electronic communications network services, broadcasting services, or electronic communications services in specifically identified areas of the Republic. - (h) if the amendment is in pursuance of and in accordance with the regulations made under Chapter 10. - (2) The provisions of section 9 (2) to (6) apply, with the necessary changes, to the amendment of an individual licence.
+- (1) The Authority may amend an individual licence after consultation with the licensee- - (a) to make the terms and conditions of the individual licence consistent with the terms and conditions being imposed generally in respect of all individual licences of the same type; - (b) for the purpose of ensuring fair competition between licencees; - (c) to the extent requested by the licensee provided it will not militate against orderly frequency management and will not prejudice the interests of other licencees; - (d) to the extent necessitated by technological change or in the interest of ordely frequency management; - (e) in accordance with a decision made by the Authority in terms of section 17E of the ICASA Act following a finding and recommendation by the Complaints and Compliance Committee; - (f) where the Authority is satisfied that the amendment is necessary to ensure the achievement of the objectives of this Act; - (g) if the amendment relates to universal access or universal service and is necessary, in the opinion of the Authority, as a result of- - (i) changed circumstances in the market; or - (ii) lack of electronic communications network services, broadcasting services, or electronic communications services in specifically identified areas of the Republic. - (h) if the amendment is in accordance with Chapter $\underline{10}$ and any regulations that have been made under it. - [paragraph (h) substituted by section 8 of Act 1 of 2014] - (2) The provisions of section 9 (2) to (6) apply, with the necessary changes, to the amendment of an individual licence.